USS Antietam Returns to Yokosuka Following 260-day Deployment

 |0

-This work, USS Antietam Returns to Yokosuka Following 260-day Deployment [Image 3 of 3], by PO3 James Hong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Antietam Returns to Yokosuka Following 260-day Deployment, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT